 As a travel writer with an apartment in the French Quarter for the past 12 years, wherever I go, people ask me about New Orleans.
 By now you’d think I’d have a ready answer, but somehow it always seems to catch me off guard, fumbling for a response.
-It’s as though my child has died and a well-meaning stranger at the grocery asks how I’m holding up.
+It’s as though someone has died and a well-meaning stranger at the grocery asks how I’m holding up.

 The Best of Times, The Worst of Times